Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Shared_Security_slides.md

 ## Different Forms of "Shared Security" Today

 - Native: Native shared security is implemented at the protocol level, and is represented as  a Layer 0 blockchain, working underneath Layer 1 chains.
-- Rollups: Optimistic and zero knowledge rollups use a settlement layer to provide security and finality to their transactions.
+- Rollups: Optimistic and Zero-Knowledge Rollups use a settlement layer to provide security and finality to their transactions.
 - Re-Staking: Some protocols allow the use of already staked tokens to secure another network, usually through the creation of a derivative token.

 ## but these different forms are not equal…